-The average cocktail party lasts 2-3 hours during which guests snack on a simple spread of food and imbibe on great cocktails while chatting with other guests.
-It's actually quite an easy event to plan and there are so many options available.
+The average cocktail party lasts two to three hours, during which guests snack on a simple spread of food and imbibe on great cocktails while chatting with other guests.
+It's a fairly easy event to plan because there are so many options available.

 A cocktail party can be as simple or complex as you wish to make it.
-There are a few questions you should ask yourself to begin planning a party:
+Ask yourself a few questions to begin planning your party:

 - Is this a casual event for friends or a formal business networking event?

-- How much time and effort do I want to put into it?
+- How much time and effort do you want to put into it?

 - Will there be a full bar or a limited cocktail menu?